1. FORMATION AND ACCEPTANCE

 18.1 Terna Subcontractors and Suppliers

-Terna may use subcontractors and suppliers to provide the Solution and may disclose Customer Data to them to the extent necessary, provided they are bound by confidentiality obligations no less stringent than Terna’s.
+Terna may use subcontractors, suppliers, Authorized Partners and service providers to provide, host, support, install, calibrate, maintain or otherwise perform the Solution and may disclose Customer Data to them to the extent necessary, provided they are bound by confidentiality obligations no less protective than this Agreement where applicable.

 19. INTELLECTUAL PROPERTY; FEEDBACK